-We’re all in this thing together, ladies.
+We’re all in this thing together.
 Hell… I’ll admit it.
 I’m almost 50 years old, and there are still days when I worry that I still haven’t determined what I want to be when I grow up.
-There are some things I DO know about myself.
+BUT, gratefully, there are some things I DO know about myself.
 I like to write.
-I enjoy all kinds of music and dancing.
+I enjoy all kinds of music and feel alive when I am dancing.
+I cry at the ballet.
 I breathe better when I’m outside.
 I love intentionally and deeply.
 I find peace in studying spirituality, philosophy and religion.
 And I really, truly melt in a long, tight hug.

 But there are a few things I’m still trying to figure out.
 How to find a balance between my personal and professional life.
 How not to be afraid for my future.
-What do I want out of a serious, loving relationship with a man?
+What do I want out of a serious, loving, long term relationship?
 Is it safe to go camping by myself?
-Why won’t my wrinkles go away?
+Where did all these wrinkles come from?
 And, most of all, why won’t someone just give me a million dollars without expecting anything in return?

-So, this is what we’re doing, girls.
+So, this is what we’re doing.
 I figure, since I’m already on this journey of self discovery, renewal, and let’s admit it… a wee bit of suffering, I don’t mind taking you along for the ride.
 The more the merrier.
 BYOB and hop in!

 Did you make a mix tape for this trip?

 What a great idea!
 I should totally make a mix tape… er…. a “playlist”!
 Great idea implementation coming right up.
 Now taking suggestions for midlife wandering reinvention girlpower playlist!